cyphergames/UltraLiteDB/README.md

 ## So what's still there?

+- The POCO to BSON mapper allows you to BSON-encode most any C# object or struct with little work.
 - A very fast way to save, load and update BSON-encoded data into a compact, encrypted, managable single file.
 - Basic queries on the primary key and user-created indexes (all, less than, greater than, between, in, etc)
 - Simple API similar to MongoDB